Love Not Lockup

 We hope you will join us for this unique opportunity to not only hear from Daniel Birman, but to also engage in conversation with our civic leaders on how to fight abuse, exploitation, and trafficking without causing further harm to the victims of these crimes.
 The event will be held at the Hughes Metropolitan Complex, 5015 E 29th Street N, Door A. Doors open at 5:00 pm and the Central and Rock Chick-Fil-A will be providing dinner for the first 150 attendees.
 Event details can be found here.

 Dr. Karen Countryman-Roswurm is a licensed master social work and a doctor of psychology with more than two decades of personal, professional practice, and community-based research expertise in the anti-trafficking movement.
 With various first-hand vantage points, and operating from a strengths-based and social justice perspective, she has served locally, regionally, nationally, and internationally as a street outreach worker, direct-service program coordinator, therapist, community response organizer, human rights advocate, researcher, educator, and public policy developer.
-Dr. Countryman-Roswurm serves as the Founder and Executive Director of the Center for Combating Human Trafficking and is an Assistant Professor in the School of Social Work at Wichita State University.
+Dr. Countryman-Roswurm serves as the Founder and Executive Director of the Center for Combating Human Trafficking.

 Allison Farres is a Master’s level social worker and serves as the Strategic Programming and Evaluation Specialist at the Center for Combating Human Trafficking (CCHT).
 Allison’s primary focus is working with survivors of abuse and exploitation through the Pathway to Prosperity™ program and evaluating the effectiveness of CCHT programming.
 Allison has been involved in anti-trafficking work at CCHT since 2015.